occurrent-org/occurrent-org.github.io/pages/docs/docs.md

   that you already have and hook these into Occurrent.
 * Occurrent is not a database by itself.
 The goal is to be a thin wrapper around existing commodity databases that you may already be familiar with.
 * Events are stored in a standard format ([cloud events](https://cloudevents.io/)).
 You are responsible for serializing/deserializing the cloud events "body" (data) yourself.
-  While this may seem like a limitation at first, why not just serialize your POJO directly to arbitrary JSON like you're used to?, it really enables a lot of use cases and piece of mind.
+  While this may seem like a limitation at first, why not just serialize your POJO directly to arbitrary JSON like you're used to?, it really enables a lot of use cases and peace of mind.
 For example:
   * It should be possible to hook in various standard components into Occurrent that understands cloud events.
 For example a component could visualize a distributed tracing graph from the cloud events if using the [distributed tracing cloud event extension](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/extensions/distributed-tracing.md).
   * Since the current idea is to be as close as possible to the specification even in the database,